Food Swaps

 Lay Off The Protein And Fat

 If you work out at the end of the day, don’t order a steak burrito bowl for lunch.
-Foods high in fat can bring on the burn, as they can cause the muscles keeping the acid in the stomach to relax at the wrong time.20
+Foods that are high in fat can bring on the burn, as they can cause the muscles keeping the acid in the stomach to relax at the wrong time.

 ‡ This product is not for immediate relief of heartburn and may take 1-4 days for full effect.
 Use as directed for 14 consecutive days.